mdfalkow/editorial-jekyll-theme/README.md

 For the original version, see [https://html5up.net/editorial](https://html5up.net/editorial).

-The Jekyll integrated version can be found at [https://github.com/andrewbanchich/editorial-jekyll-theme](https://github.com/andrewbanchich/editorial-jekyll-theme).
+The Jekyll-integrated version from which this template was forked can be found at [https://github.com/andrewbanchich/editorial-jekyll-theme](https://github.com/andrewbanchich/editorial-jekyll-theme).

 # How to Use

 For those unfamiliar with how Jekyll works, check out [https://jekyllrb.com/](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!